nickcox/cd-extras/readme.md

   - If truthy, offered Dir/Path/File completions will be coloured by `Format-ColorizedFilename`, if available.
 - MaxMenuLength : `[int] = 40`
   - Truncate completion menu items to this length.
-May break column layout below about 40 characters.
+May break column layout below 40ish characters.
 - _MaxCompletions_ : `[int] = 99`
   - Limit the number of Dir/Path/File completions offered.
 Should probably be at least one less than `(Get-PSReadLineOption).CompletionQueryItems`.

-To configure _cd-extras_ create a hashtable, `cde`, with one or more of these keys _before_ importing
+To configure _cd-extras_ create a hashtable, `cde`, with one or more of these keys _before_ importing it:
-it:

 ```sh
 $cde = @{